 How’s Your Medicare D Plan?

-By Mark Johnson, R.CPhT, Axtell-Rite Value Pharmacy, Texoma LIVING WELL Magazine
+By Mark Johnson R.CPhT., Axtell-Rite Pharmacy, Texoma LIVING WELL Magazine

-The standard benefit for 2012 has changed.
-In looking at those changes, the deductible will be going to $320 with the initial coverage limit changing to $2,930.
-For those non-applicable beneficiaries, the total covered out-of-pocket threshold will be $4,700 with the total estimated covered Part D spending going to $6,657.50.
-Estimated total covered Part D spending for applicable beneficiaries is increasing to $6,730.39.
-The minimum cost-sharing portion once in Catastrophic Coverage will be $2.60 for generic/preferred multi-source medications and $6.50 name brand/other medications.
-If you are receiving up to or at 100% federal poverty level benefits then your cost for generic/preferred multi-source medications will be $1.10 with name brand/other medications costing $3.30.
-Those that are over 100% of the federal poverty level receiving benefits will see their cost of generic/preferred multi-source medications costing $2.60 with name/other medications costing $6.50.
+The standard benefit for 2013 has changed.
+In looking at those changes, the deductible will be going to $325 with the initial coverage limit changing to $2,970.
+For those non-applicable beneficiaries, the total covered out-of-pocket threshold will be $4,750 with the total estimated covered Part D spending going to $6,733.75.
+The minimum cost sharing portion once in Catastrophic Coverage will be $2.65 for generic/preferred multi-source medications and $6.60 name brand/other medications.
+If you are receiving up to or at 100% federal poverty level benefits, then your cost for generic/preferred multi-source medications will be $1.15 with name brand/other medications costing $3.50.
+Those that are over 100% of the Federal Poverty Level receiving benefits will see their cost of generic/preferred multi-source medications costing $2.65 with name/other medications costing $6.60.

 This is a lot of information to try and take in and make sense of.
 As I said before, this time of the year can be overwhelming.
-Contact your local agency on aging counselors or feel free to contact me for help.
+Take the time to look at your options.
+Contact your local area agency on aging counselors or feel free to contact me for help.

 Be Well and Be Well Informed.